 I can only imagine how time-consuming and labour intensive it must have been to print something like a newspaper this way.

 If you’re interested in typography and printing it’s well worth paying Tsukiji Katsuji a visit.
-Amazingly there are half a dozen other type studios in Tokyo:
+Amazingly there are quite a few other type studios in Tokyo: